-Completed application forms and application fees should be sent to the Division of Groundwater Protection at the local county office, a regional Environmental Assistance Center, or the Nashville central office.
+Completed application forms and application fees should be sent to the Division of Water Resources at the local county office, a regional Environmental Field Office, or the Nashville central office.
 A detailed review of the application is conducted, and the applicant is sent a notification letter when the review is complete.
 The review process is completed within 45 days of the date of application.

 If the applicant was not permitted in the previous year or did not perform satisfactorily they are required to take a written examination.
 Applicants must score seventy (70) percent correct or above to be granted a permit.
 Applicants must satisfactorily install a conventional/alternative subsurface sewage disposal system under the supervision of a person designated by the Department.
 Permits expire on December 31 each year and must be renewed.
 Permits are not transferable and become invalid upon change of ownership.

 » $200 for conventional, large diameter gravelless pipe and chamber systems

 » $100 for each type of alternative system

 The applicant has the right to proceed with activities outlined in the approved permit.
 They must notify the Department of any changes to application information.
 The applicant is responsible for following all applicable state statutes and regulations.
 All installer vehicles must display an identifying sticker provided by the Department.
 SSDS installers must notify the Division when a system has been installed so that it can be inspected and approved.
 Applicants have the right to appeal a permit that has been denied, suspended or revoked.